-In 2007, Neil Diamond revealed that this song is about Caroline Kennedy, who is the daughter of the American president John F. Kennedy.
-After performing the song via satellite at Caroline's 50th birthday party, he told the Associated Press: "I've never discussed it with anybody before - intentionally.
+In 2007, however, Diamond performed the song via satellite at Caroline Kennedy's 50th birthday party, and said that the song was about her.
+He told the Associated Press: "I've never discussed it with anybody before - intentionally.
 I thought maybe I would tell it to Caroline when I met her someday.
 I'm happy to have gotten it off my chest and to have expressed it to Caroline.
 I thought she might be embarrassed, but she seemed to be struck by it and really, really happy."

 Diamond added that he was a young, broke songwriter in the '60s when he saw a cute photo of Caroline Kennedy in a magazine.
 Said Diamond: "It was a picture of a little girl dressed to the nines in her riding gear, next to her pony.
 It was such an innocent, wonderful picture, I immediately felt there was a song in there."
 A few years later, Diamond wrote the song in a Memphis hotel in less than an hour.
 Caroline was 11 years old when the song was released.

 David Wild wrote in his book He Is...I Say: How I Learned to Stop Worrying and Love Neil Diamond